-While many devices have recording and photography capabilities, unless directly supervised by a teacher for use with instruction, cameras and recording devices are prohibited within the grounds of NCCS.
+While many devices have recording and photography capabilities, unless directly supervised by a teacher for use with instruction, cameras, and recording devices are prohibited within the grounds of NCCS.
 Students are also prohibited from using any apps on their devices unless the apps are educational and have been approved IN ADVANCE by the teacher.

 The use of social media within the school day and on school grounds is prohibited.
+There may be no social media posts from students that show school property, classroom activities, or school events.
 While NCCS cannot monitor any and all social media occurrences that occur outside of school, we reserve the right to take action against any potential posts or contact that may harm and threaten students, or disrupt learning within the school.